 1. How to ensure a great customer experience in the chat channel?

 It is important to have the basics – Speed – a quick response time, Compatibility – a chat that works with any device, and Integration – information from multiple sources.

-First of all, I would like to emphasize that Chat in the modern new Customer Communication thinking has evolved to be more about offering a centrified, easy to find place in your webpage/service wherever it is that you communicate with your customers at the web and where your customers can find answers to their questions fast and easily.
+First of all, I would like to emphasize that Chat in the modern new Customer Communication thinking has evolved to be more about offering a centrified, easy to find a place in your webpage/service wherever it is that you communicate with your customers on the web and where your customers can find answers to their questions fast and easily.